Hazard Lands are defined in MDP2010 as:

-The MD of Foothills Land Use Bylaw defines an Intensive Livestock Operation (ILO) as:
+Foothills County Land Use Bylaw defines an Intensive Livestock Operation (ILO) as:

 the concentrated rearing or confinement of livestock other than poultry or swine, at densities greater than one (1) animal unit per three (3) acres.

-What constitutes one animal unit is laid out in the MD of Foothills Land Use Bylaw in Section 10.13.1 "agricultural definitions".
+What constitutes one animal unit is laid out in the Foothills County Land Use Bylaw in Section 10.13.1 "agricultural definitions".
 This information is also contained in a handout entitled "Animals in the MD of Foothills" to view a pdf version of the handout click here.